Chapter 16 – Critical Incident Management Plan

 - People with hearing disability.
 People with hearing impairments may not perceive audio emergency alarms, and an alternative warning technique is required.
 Two methods of warning are:

 - Writing a note telling what the emergency is and the nearest evacuation route/safe staging area.

 - Tapping the person on the shoulder or turning the light switch on and off to gain attention, then indicating through gestures, or in writing, what is happening and what to do.

 Note: Most modern fire alarm systems are equipped with flashing lights to alert people with hearing impairments.

 - People using crutches, canes, or walkers.
 When it is not possible for the person to exit quickly, various carrying options include: using a two-person lock-arm position, having the person sit in a sturdy chair — preferably with arms; some buildings have evacuation chairs specific for stairway travel (familiarization with these chairs is advised.)
 For level travel, an office chair with wheels could be utilized.

 - People using motorized and non-motorized wheelchairs or other ambulation devices.
 The needs and preferences of people will vary.
 Most will be able to exit safely without assistance if on the ground floor.
 Two volunteers are needed in carrying a person and wheelchair.
 It is advisable to arrange a two-person, lock-arm carry or use an evacuation chair to manage stairways.
 Please keep in mind that some people have minimal ability to move, and lifting them may be painful and/or injurious.
 Additionally, some individuals may have respiratory complications and must be removed from smoke or fumes immediately.

-Always consult the person as to his or her preference with regard to:
+Always consult the person as to their preference with regard to: